nicklutsko/nicklutsko.github.io/_posts/2018-10-30-Theories-for-the-Poleward-Shift-of-the-Mid-Latitude-Jets.md

 <ul>
 <li><a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2007GL031200">Chen and Held $($2007$)$</a> $($see also <a href="https://journals.ametsoc.org/doi/full/10.1175/2008JCLI2306.1">Chen et al. $($2008$)$</a>$)$ focus on the breaking region on the equatorward side of the jet.
 This seems like a good starting point because Earth's spherical geometry means that eddies preferentially propagate equatorward, and the largest eddy momentum fluxes are on this side of the jet.
 <br /><br />
-Chen and Held make a relatively simple argument: because the subtropical winds accelerate, the equatorward critical layer $($where $u = c$$)$ moves polewards, so waves break closer to the jet.
+Chen and Held make a relatively simple argument: because the subtropical winds accelerate, the equatorward critical layer $($where $u = c$$)$ moves polewards, and waves break closer to the jet.
 This effectively shifts the eddy momentum fluxes into the jet polewards and the jet shifts as well. </li>
 <br />
 <li><a href="https://journals.ametsoc.org/doi/pdf/10.1175/2010JCLI3738">Kidston et al. $($2010$)$</a> make an argument based on changes to eddies’ phase speeds.
 They focus on the $K$ term in the dispersion relation and suggest that, as a result of global warming, eddies get larger $($$K$ gets smaller$)$.
 If eddies’ size is set by the first baroclinic Rossby radius:
 $$